evert-arias/mbox-ubidots-toggle-widget/README.md

 # ModbusBox Ubidots Toggle Widget
-Custom Ubidots widget that updates its status based on the response from the device
+Custom Ubidots widget that updates its status based on the response from the device.